Is Cactus Leather Real ?

 After collecting the mature leaves of cacti, the team let them dry under the sunlight for 3 days until they achieve the required level of humidity.
 This is a natural tanning process that is without any toxic chemicals, PVC and phthalates therefore no excess power sources are necessary.

-Opuntia cacti require only 200 litres of water to produce one kilogram for making leather from these dry material.
+Opuntia cacti require only 200 litres of water to produce one kilogram for making textile from these dry material.
 If we compare this amount with corn etc. they use 1000 litres of water to produce one kilogram.
-2000 gallons of water is used to produce one pair of leather shoes while keeping this vast difference in mind Velarde and Cázarez are planning to produce purse, shoes and even clothing from their cactus leather by commercializing in the luxury fashion industry.
+2000 gallons of water is used to produce one pair of leather shoes while keeping this vast difference in mind Velarde and Cázarez are planning to produce purse, shoes and even clothing from their cactus textile by commercializing in the luxury fashion industry.

-The project of Velarde and Cázarez is in the stage of research and development but the European market is ready to invest heavily in this vegan cactus leather after observing the great feedback from International Leather Fair Lineapelle in Milan.
+The project of Velarde and Cázarez is in the stage of research and development but the European market is ready to invest heavily in this vegan cactus textile after observing the great feedback from International Leather Fair Lineapelle in Milan.

-The desserto cactus vegan leather is eco-friendly as it is partially biodegradable.
+The desserto cactus vegan material is eco-friendly as it is partially biodegradable.
 The use of this leather will reduce harm to cows and other animals because cows and other animals were forced to drink maximum water for getting good quality leather from them.
 Fashion experts are taking interest in cactus leather for its buttery smooth texture and flexibility.
 The other reason is organic vegan leather can last up to ten years with a smooth texture.
 It is flexible, breathable and gets fewer stains.

 Due to technical specifications required by leather goods, furniture, fashion and automotive industries, Velarde and Cázarez are in contact with high-profile companies for collaborations with their Brand Desserto created by their company Andriano Di Marti.